 We rely on outside wafer foundries for a significant portion of our wafer fabrication needs.
-Specifically, during the first three months of fiscal 2022, approximately 58% of our net sales came from products that were produced at outside wafer foundries compared to 61% of our net sales in fiscal 2021.
+Specifically, during the first six months of fiscal 2022, approximately 59% of our net sales came from products that were produced at outside wafer foundries compared to 61% of our net sales in fiscal 2021.
 We also use several contractors for a portion of the assembly and testing of our products.
-Specifically, during the first three months of fiscal 2022, approximately 41% of our assembly requirements and 37% of our test requirements were performed by third party contractors, compared to approximately 47% and 43%, respectively, during fiscal 2021.
+Specifically, during the first six months of fiscal 2022, approximately 41% of our assembly requirements and 36% of our test requirements were performed by third party contractors, compared to approximately 47% and 43%, respectively, during fiscal 2021.
 Due to increased demand for our products, we have recently taken actions to increase our capacity allocation from our wafer fabrication, assembly and test subcontractors.
-However, we expect foundry capacity to continue to be tight due to strong demand for wafers across the industry and there can be no assurance that we will be able to secure further additional capacity with the ability to manufacture the process technologies that we need, or that such capacity will be available on acceptable terms.
+However, we expect foundry capacity to continue to be tight due to strong demand for wafers across the industry and there can be no assurance that we will be able to secure the necessary allocation of capacity from our wafer foundries and other contractors, further additional capacity with the ability to manufacture the process technologies that we need, or that such capacity will be available on acceptable terms.
 As our manufacturing subcontractors move to more advanced process technologies over time, we may find that they do not invest in some of the trailing edge process technologies on which a large portion of our products are manufactured.
 If this occurs, it may limit the amounts of net sales that we can achieve or require us to make significant investments to be able to manufacture these products in our own facilities or at other foundries and assembly and testing contractors.
 We expect that our reliance on third party contractors may increase over time as our business grows, and any inability to secure necessary external capacity could adversely affect our operating results.

 Our use of third parties reduces our control over the subcontracted portions of our business.
-Our future operating results could suffer if a significant contractor were to experience production difficulties, insufficient capacity, decreased manufacturing, assembly and test yields, or increased costs due to disruptions from the COVID-19 pandemic, political upheaval or infrastructure disruption.
+Our future operating results could suffer if a significant contractor were to experience production difficulties, insufficient capacity, decreased manufacturing, reduced availability of labor, assembly and test yields, or increased costs due to disruptions from the COVID-19 pandemic, political upheaval or infrastructure disruption.
+Additionally, our future operating results could suffer if our wafer foundries and other contractors increase the prices of the products and services that they provide to us.
 One of our smaller subcontractors did experience production difficulties due to COVID-19 related disruptions in July 2021, but this did not have a significant impact on our operating results.
 If third parties do not timely deliver products or services in accordance with our quality standards, we may be unable to qualify alternate manufacturing sources in a timely manner or on favorable terms, or at all.
 Additionally, these subcontractors could abandon processes that we need, or fail to adopt technologies that we desire to control costs.
 In such event, we could experience an interruption in production, an increase in manufacturing costs or a decline in product reliability, and our business and operating results could be adversely affected.
 Further, use of subcontractors increases the risks of misappropriation of our intellectual property.